BrentSqAR/U8830D_Zilog_Z80/README.md

 perhaps you like to use the z80 and/or a clone

-perhaps you are looking for a emulator
+perhaps you are looking for an emulator

 for instance jtcemu